T1M0UT/TemplateProjects/README.md

 ## Creating a new project

-1. Open terminal in your IDE or in the built-in one in the target directory
+1. Open terminal in your IDE or the built-in one in the target directory
 2. Type:
 ```sh
 dotnet new krasnianskiyconsole -o "NAME_OF_YOUR_PROJECT"